ynput/OpenPype/website/docs/admin_hosts_maya.md

 ### Extract Playblast Settings (review)
 These settings provide granular control over how the playblasts or reviews are produced in Maya.

+Some of these settings are also available on the instance itself, in which case these settings will become the default value when creating the review instance.

 ![Extract Playblast Settings](assets/maya-admin_extract_playblast_settings.png)

 - **Compression type** which file encoding to use.